How to Increase B2B Customer Lifetime Value?

 What is customer lifetime value in B2B?

-The B2B Customer Lifetime Value (CLV) metric is a key indicator, projecting the revenue anticipated from a specific B2B customer throughout the duration of the partnership.
+The B2B Customer Lifetime Value (CLV) metric is a key indicator, projecting the revenue anticipated from a specific B2B customer throughout the partnership.
 It considers both, initial acquisition and ongoing retention costs.

 CLV = (Gross contribution per customer) x (Yearly retention rate / 1 + Yearly discount rate – Yearly retention rate)